argonautproject/data-query/pages/_includes/argo-diagnosticreport-intro.md

-Laboratory results are grouped and summarized using the [DiagnosticReport] resource which reference [Observation] resource(s).
+Laboratory results are grouped and summarized using the [DiagnosticReport] resource which typically reference [Observation] resource(s).
 When lab test or lab panel, such as CBC, is ordered, a DiagnosticReport represents the order fulfillment and references each of the resulting discrete Observations within that panel.
 Each Observation resource represents an individual laboratory test and result value, a “nested” panel (such as a microbial susceptibility panel) which references other observations, or rarely a laboratory test with component result values.
+They can also be presented in report form or as free text.
 This profile sets minimum expectations for the DiagnosticReport resource to record, search and fetch laboratory results associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**